JedDizon/fv4201_chieftain_project1/README.md

   - value positon set to fixed and bottom to 0, but now the content is being covered by the footer at the bottom
   - fixed after styling footer links with display flex.

+-setting the timeline
+  -when putting a border around the divs, only the first div was responding
+    - extra div closing tags were created after copying and pasting each checkpoint section.

 Unfixed Bugs
 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.